wp-plugins/drop-shadow-boxes/readme.txt

 == ChangeLog ==

+= 1.2.1 =
+Fixed an issue that affected the editing of pages and posts

 = 1.2 =
 1. added height attribute and options in the widget and shortcode builder
 1. added background color attribute and options in the widget and shortcode builder